mwalmsley/zoobot-predictions/README.md

 ## Install

-Requires Zoobot (any version, but must match the version for which the model was trained) and hydra/webdataset. `pip install -r requirements.txt`.
+Requires Zoobot (any version, but must match the version for which the model was trained) and hydra/webdataset. `pip install -r requirements.txt`, or manually see `conda.yaml`.
+Don't forget `pip install -e ../zoobot` (or similar) to install Zoobot.

 `zoobot-predictions` is not itself a package, just some folders with code.